Enterprise Architecture Benefits

 Working with Enterprise Architecture at Maturity Level #1

-In order to realize 1 or 2 benefits out of 5 of working with Enterprise Architecture, it is necessary to scale up to maturity level #1.
+To realize 1 or 2 benefits out of 5 of working with Enterprise Architecture, it is necessary to scale up to maturity level #1.

-At the bottom of this page a configuration is provided for an Enterprise Architecture Dossier at maturity level #1.
+At the bottom of this page, a configuration is provided for an Enterprise Architecture Dossier at maturity level #1.

 Checklist for Maturity Level 1